tmwarchitecture/Tabl_/README.md

 Feel free to report bugs by opening an issue in this repo.

 ## Requirements
-Requires Rhino 6 or Rhino 7.
+Latest version requires Rhino 6 or Rhino 7 running on Windows.

 ## Installation
 1. Download the latest release from https://www.food4rhino.com/app/tabl